tytysam/seir_national_parks_app/part-i.md

 npx create-react-app nationalParksApp
 ```

 Once the app is created cd into the `nationalParksApp` folder and run `npm start`.

 ```
 npm start
 ```

+Confirm the app starts and then continue with the steps below.

 ## 1. Navigation